 We run a year group system where the students are in a tutor group.
 Their tutor will stay with them throughout their secondary school career so will get to know each individual child really well.
 Every year group has their own Head of Year who will also stay with the year group throughout the 5 years.
 Our excellent Heads of Year work very closely with the tutors and also the students directly to support them, to challenge them and to help them navigate their own way through life as a secondary school student and ultimately as a school leaver: independent, responsible and capable of solving problems that come their way.

-We also have three, non-teaching, inclusion officers at the school who are on hand to support with any trials and tribulations that may arise but also take on a key role in supporting students as a mentor and sometimes just as a friendly face or helping hand.
+We also have, non-teaching, Pastoral Officers at the school who are on hand to support with any trials and tribulations that may arise but also take on a key role in supporting students as a mentor and sometimes just as a friendly face or helping hand.